theapplegates/sql-testing/doc/msrv.md

 1. set the new `rust-version` in `<crate>/Cargo.toml` (or all `<crate>/Cargo.toml`s)
 1. set the new version in `clippy.toml`
-1. run `cargo build` and check if eveything still works
+1. run `cargo build` and check if everything still works
 1. run `cargo clippy` and apply the new lints, or ignore them in `.cargo/config`
 1. update the readmes
   - README.md and openpgp/README.md, possibly more in the future